jacknot/justin.duch.me/_posts/copy_paste_comprimises.md

 Ok so the government said it.
 Now as weird as it may seem, this is the first thing I thought when I read that: "Oh so it's probably bullshit then".
 Our government (but mostly a certain party) has a bad track record of calling things cyber attacks.
 Back in 2016 they blamed a DDoS attack on taking down the ABS Census website[^1], when in reality people where just, you know... **using it**.

-Apparently we invest absolutely noting in our technology infrastructure, because these absolute mad lads went and blamed another failure on a DDoS attack earlier this year.
+Apparently we invest absolutely nothing in our technology infrastructure, because these absolute mad lads went and blamed another failure on a DDoS attack earlier this year.
 This time it was people trying to register for Centrelink[^2], which is a little worse then people unable to fill out census forms as instead it affects people who have lost their jobs due to a certain global pandemic and need support.

 And while not directly related to cyber security, let me remind you about the NBN.
 What a bloody farce.
 Any time the Coalition starts talking about techonology (or anything, really), my brain immediately starts shutting down in fear of getting an aneurysm.